 12 Campfire Safety Tips

 Campfires can provide fuel for cooking and a heat source from the cold, but caution needs to be used in order to make sure that you have a safe camping excursion.
-Below are tips on how to find a good spot for a campfire, how to maintain the fire, and how to properly put out the fire when you are finished using it:
+Below are tips on how to find a good spot for a campfire, how to maintain the fire, and how to properly put out the fire when you are finished:

 1. Check with the park or campground where you are camping to see if you are permitted to build a campfire.